-Lena is an older sister to Grace Dunham who is a writer and an activist.
-The older Dunham daughter featured her sister in one of her movie, Tiny Furniture which was released in 2010.
+Lena is an elder sister to Grace Dunham who is a writer and an activist.
+The elder Dunham daughter featured her sister in one of her movies, Tiny Furniture which was released in 2010.
 Lena played the lead role of ‘Aura’ in the semi-autobiography which starred her real mother, Laurie Simmons as her mother and her real sister Grace as her on-screen sister.

 Grace does a lot of public motivational speaking and writing and works closely with transgender activist Reina Gosset.

 What We Know About Her Boyfriend and the Molestation Scandal

 Lena Dunham has had her fair share of life’s misfortunes and she is not one to keep shut about her pitfalls or her flaws.
 Before we talk about this, it is important to note that Lena used to be in a relationship with Jack Antonoff, the lead guitarist of the ‘Fun’ band.
 They broke up in December 2017 on mutual and amicable grounds.